ringcentral/ringcentral-api-docs/docs/basics/rate-limits.md

 A "rate limit" is a policy that affects the frequency an API can be called.
 They are put in place to protect server infrastructure from abuse or misuse.
 RingCentral employs rate limits to enable consistent load allocation across our platform.

-## Do rate limits apply to a whole account, or on a user-by-user basis?
+## What types of rate limits exist in RingCentral API?

+There are the following types of rate limits.

+* **User-level** limits.
+These limits are defined for the pair (authenticated user, application ID) and the particular group of APIs.
+They limit the number of API requests belonging to a certain group made by a particular user and app within a time window.
+See the detailed description of these limits further in this article.
+* **Account-level** limits.
+These limits are defined for the pair (account ID, application ID).
+They limit the number of all API requests made by users of some account and app within a time window.
+These limits are not generally set but can be applied as an emergency protection measure.
+* **Global defensive** limits.
+These limits are set globally to protect RingCentral backend infrastructure and usually define the maximum number of requests accepted from a certain IP address within a time window.
+* **Custom** limits.
+Some API services may implement their own rate limits to protect themselves from excessive request traffic.

+ ## What happens if my app exceeds the limits, and how should I handle it?

+If you exceed any of the rate limits, the API request is rejected by the server with the `HTTP 429 Too Many Requests` status code.
+This means that the server throttles the client due to a high request rate.

+In most cases, the `Retry-After` response header is returned, and its value contains the recommended retry interval in seconds.
+The practical recommendations for handling HTTP 429 errors can be found in TBD

+For user-level limit violations, the response also contains special `X-Rate-Limit-XXX` headers that would help handle this situation — they are described in detail below.
+If you do not see such headers in the response, it means that your app hit some other type of rate limit.
+Please contact RingCentral developer support if you need to better understand the situation.

+## User-level limits

-Rate limits apply to each extension using an application.
-In other words, if the rate limit is 1,000 API calls per minute, then each individual user can call the API 1,000 times each minute.
+User-level rate limits apply to each user using an application.
+For example, if the rate limit is 1,000 API calls per minute, then each individual user can call the API 1,000 times each minute.

-## How are rate limits calculated?
+### How are user-level limits calculated?

 Every RingCentral API is assigned to a different "API Group" which determines the default rate limit that an application will be subject to when called that API.
-This allows each API to be assigned a rate limit based upon the most common usage patterns associated with that API.
+This allows each API to be assigned a rate limit based on the most common usage patterns associated with that API.
 This also allows RingCentral to better manage and distribute potential load across the platform to better secure and protect it.

-The four basic rate limit groups are below.
-Please note that the given rate limits and throttle intervals are default and provided as an example only, since they can be customized and therefore may vary from app to app.
+The four basic rate limit groups are described below.
+Please note that the given rate limits and throttle intervals are provided as an example only - they can be customized and vary among apps.

 | Usage Plan Group | Rate Limit                   | Penalty Interval |
 |------------------|------------------------------|------------------|